Chart Color Schemes

 Inala - Richlands has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects likely to affect the region.
-Notable ones include Kane Constructions Social Housing at Tallow Street, Inala; proposed Coles Shopping Centre on Progress Road; redevelopment of the former Masters Store retail centre; and Coin Tree Close Estate.
-The following list details those most relevant.
+AreaSearch has identified 30 projects that could affect this region.
+Notable initiatives include Kane Constructions Social Housing at Tallow Street, Inala; the proposed Coles Shopping Centre on Progress Road; redevelopment plans for the former Masters Store Retail Centre; and Coin Tree Close Estate.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.